-Would you like to own a San Francisco Bay Area business?
-We can help you find the right fit for your interests, experiences, and finances.
-If you buy a business in the San Francisco Bay Area that is already operating, you can bypass the challenges of start-up and start receiving cash flow right away.
-There are many other reasons to buy an existing business.
+If you buy a business in San Francisco that is already operating, you can bypass the many challenges of start-up and start enjoying cash flow right away.
+Some other fantastic reasons to buy an existing business in San Francisco include:

 Your resources are already in place.
-Although you are usually free to make changes, an existing business often has relationships and accounts with reliable suppliers in San Francisco.
-You can skip the trial and error and use the services that were already working well for the previous owner.
-You won’t have to establish credit from scratch, as your suppliers are already familiar with how well the business is producing
+Although you are usually free to make changes, an existing business often has established relationships and accounts with reliable suppliers.
+You can skip the trial and error phase, and begin working with established providers who are already familiar with the company’s operations.

 Permits and licenses are already established.
 When you buy a business that is already operating, you don’t have to worry about finding and getting approval on necessary permits and licenses for your industry.
 Many licenses can simply be transferred, and you can feel confident that most re-applications will be granted based on prior approval.

-If you want to enjoy the benefits listed above, you will have to be careful to choose the right business.
-This includes research to ensure that it is a well-run, profitable operation.
+If you want to reap the benefits of purchasing an established business, you have to be careful to choose a business that is well-run and profitable.
 However, there is more to finding the right business than operational efficiency and cash flow.
 If the business is not well-suited to your needs, a smooth-running system can quickly fall apart.

-Your search should begin by asking questions to identify what types of businesses you would enjoy operating.
+Your search should begin by asking yourself questions to identify what types of businesses suits your strengths and personality.

 Once you have narrowed the choices to businesses that are suitable for your interests and experience, it is time to evaluate the business itself.
-There are some specific aspects you should consider.
+Due diligence should be conducted independently, but there are a few aspects to make sure you consider.

 The many facets of evaluating a business for purchase can seem overwhelming, but they are not impossible.
-Sunbelt Business Brokers San Francisco can offer the experience and support that you need for a successful purchase.
+Sunbelt of San Francisco can offer the experience and support that you need for a successful purchase.

-Contact Us to discuss your San Francisco Bay Area business interests.
+Contact us to discuss your Alameda area business interests.